Poem beginning “The”

 bounded by the western coast of Italy, Sicily, Sardinia and Corsica.
-LZ notes refer to Aldous Huxley’s Those Barren Leaves (1925), a satirical novel set at an Italian Renaissance palace owned by a wealthy English woman near the Renaissance, she gathers artists and intellectuals who carry on lengthy carry on lengthy discussions.
-Capri, on which the island setting of Norman 14 South Wind…: 1917 novel by Norman Douglas (1868-1952) set on the imaginary island of Nepenthe (based on Capri) in the Tyrrhenian Sea where a cast of curious characters converse at length on various, often hedonistic topics.
+LZ notes refer to Aldous Huxley’s early satirical novel, Those Barren Leaves (1925), set at an Italian Renaissance palace owned by a wealthy English woman Renaissance, she gathers artists and intellectuals who carry on lengthy discussions that expose their superficiality.
+Capri, on which the island setting 14 South Wind…: 1917 novel by Norman Douglas (1868-1952) set on the imaginary island of Nepenthe (based on Capri) in the Tyrrhenian Sea where a cast of expatriate characters converse on various contemporary cultural topics.
 The novel was immensely successful on its publication during the war.
-The south wind is a constant physical presence in the novel and is explicitely identified with the sirocco, strong hot dry winds that blow up from north Africa into parts of southern Europe by 15 the age demands an
+The south wind is a constant physical presence in the novel and is explicitly identified with the sirocco, strong hot and enervating winds that blow up from north Africa.

+15 the age demands an